henry226/Simple-Shell/README.md

 # Simple-Shell

-### 1. The first internal command I did was “help” to see what the internal commands are.
+### 1. Internal commant “help” to see what the internal commands are.
 ```sh
 ML>> help
 Meng-Tse Li's Shell